- What is Positive Punishment?

 - Effective Positive Reinforcement Examples

 Positive punishment is a common form of discipline that presents something negative immediately after an undesired behavior—it intends to stop the unwanted behavior from happening again.
-The word positive refers to the addition of something, and the phrase punishment refers to decreasing or suppressing a behavior.
+The word positive refers to adding something, and the phrase punishment refers to decreasing or suppressing a behavior.

 What is Positive Punishment?